Comm. Sciences and Disorders (CSD)

 A conference course providing additional study in communication sciences and disorders.
 May be repeated once for credit.

 Intensive integration of academic study and service-learning experiences with the community.
 Approval to take this course must be obtained from the faculty member and the CSD Chair.
+Selection preference will be based on seniority and personal interviews.
+Application deadlines and information can be located on the Baylor CSD website, under the Current Students tab.
 This course may be repeated once with faculty approval.

 Intensive integration of academic study with an active research project under the supervision of a Communication Sciences & Disorders faculty member.
 Approval to take this course must be obtained from the faculty member and CSD Chair.
 This course may be repeated once if research continues.

-Intensive integration of academic study and service-learning experiences with the community.
+Intensive integration of academic study and service-learning experiences within a community.
 Approval to take this course must be obtained from the faculty member and the CSD Chair.
-This course may be repeated once with faculty approval.